-SCAP operates a comprehensive pre-school program including Head Start, Universal Pre-K (UPK) and Priority Pre-K (PPK), for children age three to five.
+SCAP operates a comprehensive pre-school program including Head Start and Universal Pre-K (UPK) for children age three to five.
 The program enriches children’s learning experiences, engages parents in the education of their children, places an emphasis on family support services, fosters social and emotional growth and prepares children for kindergarten and continued success in school.

 Early Head Start-Child Care Partnerships (EHS-CCP)

 SCAP partners with existing child-care centers and family child-care programs to improve the quality of infant and toddler child care for low-income families and promote the physical, social, emotional, cognitive and language development of young children and families during the early years.
 SCAP supports these centers with services that are crucial to the learning and development of infants and toddlers: